zimmer-partners/Writer-Service-for-Mac/README.md

-Hi
+# iAWriter Service

+Hi.

 This adds a simple system wide action and/or shortcut[^1] to your Mac OS X installation to copy the current selected text of any application to iA Writer.[^2]

-# Installation Instructions
+## Installation Instructions

+### Automatic

+1. Clone the repository
+2. run `$ sh install.sh`

+### Manual

-1. Copy "Edit Selection in Writer.workflow" to "~/Library/Services".
+1. Copy `Edit Selection in Writer.workflow` to `~/Library/Services`.
 2. Make sure "Enable access for assistive devices" in the Universal Access preference pane is ticked.

 There's now a "Edit Selection in Writer" command in the "Services" menu of every app.
 To define a shortcut for that:

 1. Click on any app's menu[^3].
 2. Choose "Service Preferences..." from the "Services" Menu.